Stevie Grieve: Career

 Grieve played futsal for Perth Saltires in his teenage years.
 His first taste of coaching came when he teach "a group of inquisitive children how to do tricks like an elastico and a rainbow flick".
 This caught an attention from the owner, who offered him a job at aged 16.
 When Grieve was 17, he acknowledge his "talent for coaching".
 Grieve worked part-time in River Island and a call centre while coaching at the Letham Tangerines youth teams.

 During his career, Grieve has coached in United States, India, Scotland, Switzerland and Finland.
 While in India, he had a weekly TV-program called The Mind Game.
 This earned him a nickname "Scottish Gary Neville".
 Grieve then joined Dundee United as an opponent analyst.
 After spending two years with the Tangerines, he left the Arabs on 1 July 2021.

 On 22 July 2021, Grieve joined his boyhood club St Johnstone as their new head of scouting.
 On 7 April 2022, he left the club, citing his desires to look for "new opportunities".

 On 1 November 2022, Grieve joined Forest Green as a new head of scouting.
 He was instrumental of making 11 signings in the January transfer window.
-However on 13 March 2023, Grieve left Forest Green with immediate effect.
+However, on 13 March 2023, Grieve left Forest Green with immediate effect.
 It was later revealed by local newspaper Gloucestershire Live that travel was the factor of his departure, due to being based in Dundee.

 On 19 April 2023, Grieve was appointed as a manager of SJK Akatemia.
-He managed his first match at the club, winning 2-1 against SalPa two days later.
+He managed his first match at the club, winning 2–1 against SalPa two days later.
 Grieve led SJK Akatemia to the play-offs.
 As a result, he signed a contract extension with the club.
-However, he helped SJK Akatemia beat MP 4-1 in the quarter-finals before losing 4-2 against Gnistan.
+However, he helped SJK Akatemia beat MP 4–1 in the quarter-finals before losing 4–2 against Gnistan.
 The inclusion of SJK Akatemia led the Finnish Football Federation to change the rules so that reserve teams and cooperation teams can not promote.

 On 4 December 2023, Grieve was named the manager of SJK's first team.
 His appointment was confirmed on 12 January 2024 where he worked alongside Toni Lehtinen.
 Around the same time, Grieve would be studying for Uefa Pro Licence.
-Their first match in charge came on 6 April 2024 where he helped the club win 2-1 against AC Oulu.
+Their first match in charge came on 6 April 2024 where he helped the club win 2–1 against AC Oulu.
 On 28 May 2024, Grieve was confirmed as SJK's head coach.
 He helped the club seal a place in the league's Championship round.
 He was named the Veikkausliiga Manager of the Month for April 2025.

+On 30 November 2025, Grieve was appointed head coach of Swedish Superettan side Helsingborgs IF on a two-year contract.
+His previous contract with SJK was amicably terminated.
+On 28 August 2026, Grieve left his position at Helsingborgs after taking charge of 30 matches.